Key Takeaways:

 2. Customer Disputes Delaying Reconciliation

+To handle this, customers’ quality issues must always be addressed immediately to avoid delays in receiving their orders.
 Give customers access to their invoice history so they can verify charges before any disputes arise.

 Keep records of contracts, emails, and signed agreements to resolve disputes faster.

-3. High Volume of Transactions Slowing Reconciliation
+3. High Transaction Volume

 Usually, medium to large-scale businesses handling hundreds to thousands of transactions every month have a slow AR reconciliation process.
+It can result in missed receipts, inconsistent cash flow, and increased risk of bad debts.

 To address this, it’s essential to reconcile your Accounts Receivable (AR) on a bi-weekly or monthly basis, rather than waiting until the end of each quarter or year.